Unicorn-Department/n8n-workflow-trigger/readme.md

 - Webhook ID/path (the part after your n8n base URL)
 - Custom button text (optional)

+**Make sure you set your n8n Webhook HTTP methode to POST.**

-Use the generated shortcode on any post or page
+### Use the generated shortcode on any post or page

-When users click the button, it sends a POST request to your n8n webhook with site information and current user data.
+When users click the button, it sends a POST request to your n8n webhook with site information and current user data (not available yet).